ApryseSDK/pdftron-react-native/API.md

 **Note**: to add the image file to your application, please follow the steps below:

 ##### Android
-1. Add the image resource to the drawable directory in [example/android/app/src/main/res](./example/android/app/src/main/res).
+1. Add the image resource to the drawable directory in [`example/android/app/src/main/res`](./example/android/app/src/main/res).
 For details about supported file types and potential compression, check out [here](https://developer.android.com/guide/topics/graphics/drawables#drawables-from-images).

 <img alt='demo-android' src='https://pdftron.s3.amazonaws.com/custom/websitefiles/react-native/android_add_resources.png'/>

 2. Now you can use the image in the viewer.
 For example, if you add `button_close.png` to drawable, you could use `'button_close'` in leadingNavButtonIcon.

 ##### iOS
-1. After pods has been installed, open the .xcworkspace file for this application in Xcode (in this case, it's [example.xcworkspace](./example/ios/example.xcworkspace)), and navigate through the list below.
+1. After pods has been installed, open the `.xcworkspace` file for this application in Xcode (in this case, it's [`example.xcworkspace`](./example/ios/example.xcworkspace)), and navigate through the list below.
 This would allow you to add resources, in this case, an image, to your project.
 - "Project navigator"
 - "example" (or the app name)
 - "Build Phases"